freeradical13/freeradical13.github.io/index.md

 [Birth][] is the process of one organism bearing a separate child.

+Most animals have cycles of reproductive activity controlled by hormones related to seasons or an internal clock so that animals only reproduce in favorable conditions.
+[Ovulation][] occurs in the midpoint of a reproductive cycle to release mature eggs available for fertilization.

 An [oviparous][] animal develops eggs into a shelled container with yolk for nourishment and the egg develops and hatches mostly outside the mother.
 A [viviparous][] animal develops eggs inside the mother ([gestation][]) with nutrient exchange between egg and mother before birth.
 An [ovoviviparous][] animal develops eggs inside the mother until they are ready to hatch, but which are self-sufficient with egg yolk.

 After fertilization between sperm and egg creates a zygote, the zygote starts to perform mitosis to create the [embryo][] within the outer membrane of the egg called the [zona pellucida][].
 This initial mitosis is called [cleavage][] in which the number of cells (called [blastomeres][]) increases but the amount of cytoplasm stays the same, thus each blastomere is smaller than its parent cell.